mofath/guestbook--MERN-stack/README.md

-# Guestbook -- MERN stacj
+# Guestbook -- MERN stack

 It's a web app project that resembles gustbook where gusts/visitors create an acount and leave a comment/note conguratlation and owner and guest could reply to each other and communicate